| The New Vaudeville Band could almost

 sudden high profile, Geoff was expected to take his band on concert

+tours!
 Musicians were quickly gathered together

 largely through the efforts of Henri Harrison- including a vocalist,